cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY.markdown

 |------------------------------- |-----------:|-----------:|
 | Inlined function               |          5 |          5 |

-Returns the median of three values, using an optimized algorithm .
+Returns the median of three values .

 ### median